XRPLF/XRPL-Standards/CONTRIBUTING.md

 #### Publishing a Draft

 To publish a new Draft, submit a Pull Request to this repo with a new folder and a new Markdown file.
 The folder MUST follow the naming convention `XLS-0000d-{title}`, `0000` is the unique number referencing the XLS, `d` indicates that the document is a Draft, and `title` is a lower case title with spaces replaced by hyphens (`-`).
-The submission should have front-matter (similar to GitHub pages rendered from Markdown) specifying at least a `title`, `type`, and `revision` (an integer, starting at 1 and incrementing with each revision of the XLS).
+The submission should have front-matter (similar to GitHub pages rendered from Markdown) specifying at least a `title` and `type`.
 The `type` MUST have the value `draft`.

 Use the following template when creating the Markdown file: [xls-template.md](./xls-template.md)

 Assuming there is consensus to publish, one of the project maintainers will review the submission and confirm the document's XLS number, often making a follow-up commit to the PR which renames the file as appropriate.

-Subsequent updates to the document should increment the `revision` number in the front-matter.

 ### Candidate Specifications